ThomasPark20/ObsidianBackup/Zettelkasten/System Call.md

 - interface between user process and the kernel
 - various languages have their own system call library for using OS services

 ## When
+- When user processes want to say hi to the kernel

 ## How